ChlDHntR/node-server/README.md

-a simple API server serves as a dictionary that return results
+a simple API server serves for ebook reader with Japanese dictionary